AlphaAttang/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 11
 A script that adds execution permission to all subdirectories of the current directory for owner, gropu owner and all other users

+Task 12
+A script that creates a directory with permissions 751